berkeleybop/berkeleybop.github.io/best_practice.md

         - In progress: for developer to keep up-to-date
         - Ready for review: for manager to empty
     - order of preference for cards: PR link, issue link, text
-- set up github actions to do CI
+- set up GitHub actions to do CI
 - set up badges
 - read our [GitHub Overview](https://docs.google.com/document/d/1YZ4kLyGka7MZPy824CHN7V2lnChFwJAGWpubKGr8n7w/edit)
 - tend your repos
-    - remove cruft (github preserves history)
+    - remove cruft such as obsolete files (GitHub preserves history)
     - avoid random stuff at top level
     - keep README in sync

 ### Software-centric Repos

-- Use an existing repo from a group member as template for best practice
+- Use an existing repo from a group member as template for best practice, e.g.,
    - [kgx](https://github.com/biolink/kgx/)
    - [linkml](https://github.com/biolink/biolinkml/)
 - Include a README.md